codr7/snabel/README.md

 ### bindings

-Values may be bound to identifiers using `let`, literals are bound at compile time.
+Values may be bound to identifiers once per scope using `let`, literals are bound at compile time.

 ```
-  let foo 42
+  let foo 7

 []
+  let foo 14

+Dup binding: foo
+[]
   foo

-[42]
+[7]
 ```

 `_` may be used as a placeholder to get the top value from the stack.